billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

 #Creating
 A node is created by calling it's method.
-Node methods are factories: there's no new operator and methods don't return node instances (those are stored internally); they return the global namespace "cracked" object, which makes them chainable to other node methods and selectors in order to create chains of nodes of connected nodes.
+Node methods are factories: there's no new operator and methods don't return node instances (those are stored internally); they return the global namespace "cracked" object, which makes them chainable to other node methods and selectors in order to create chains of connected nodes.

 ```javascript
 //create and connect sine->compressor->waveshaper->gain->dac